Key Takeaways

 Choose your primary priority

 Insurers vary across pricing, service and coverage flexibility.
-Picking one priority helps break ties when providers score closely.
+One clear priority breaks ties when providers score closely.

-• Focus on affordability if margins are tight and stable overhead matters most.
-A soybean farmer in Greenville or a crawfish wholesaler in Bay St. Louis needs steady rates that don’t jump after a minor claim or renewal.
+• Affordability: Focus on affordable general liability coverage in Mississippi if margins are tight and stable overhead matters most.
+A soybean farmer in Greenville or a crawfish wholesaler in Bay St. Louis needs steady rates that don't jump after a minor claim or renewal.

-• Customer experience matters more when operations require fast updates or documentation.
-A concrete supplier along the I-55 corridor can’t wait days for a certificate of insurance before a job starts.
+• Customer experience: Focus on service when operations require fast updates or documentation.
+A concrete supplier along the I-55 corridor can't wait days for a certificate of insurance before a job starts.

-• Prioritize coverage options if your business is growing or your exposure is complex.
+• Coverage options: Focus on policy features if your business is growing or exposure is complex.
 A casino vendor on the Gulf Coast adding new properties or a health care staffing agency in Tupelo expanding into assisted living facilities needs adaptable general liability limits and endorsement availability to scale without switching providers.

 3. 3